 How To Downsize Your Home Office

-Whether you use the space for remote work or personal projects, downsizing your home office requires thoughtful organization and optimization.
+Whether you use the space for remote work or personal projects, downsizing your home office requires organization and optimization.
 Follow these tips to create a streamlined workspace:

 Evaluate your setup—including furniture and electronic devices—and determine what is essential for your work.
 Keep only the items that you use regularly.